ISISNeutronMuon/MDMC/MDMC/doc/LessonsLearned.md

 ### Python Version
 Currently making code backwards compatible with Python 2.7 (with the exception of using enum module of stdlib and implementation of abstract classes), but this might lead to some restrictions - do we want this to be the case with the release version of MDMC? *discuss this at June 2018 developer meeting.*

+Actually changed this so that it currently only uses 2.7 features, as MMTK uses 2.7

 ### MD Engine Ensemble
 Decided upon different simulator classes for different ensembles.
 This will make it clear which ensemble is selected in each instance, whereas I think just passing a thermo/barostat to a 'simulate' class is less clear.

 ### Bond generation from pdb files
 If MDMC is to read pdb files and generate topology from them, we will need to select a method for assigning bonds.
 A common simple approach is to determine a distance cutoff below which bonds are assigned.
 This can further be developed by having bond configurations for (and between) known structures (specifically residues).
-Are there any other more sophisticated/general methods that can be applied?
+Are there any other more sophisticated/general methods that can be applied? *discuss this at June 2018 developer meeting*

 ### Format for storing topologies